gabrielvcampos/JiraWebhook/README.md

 # JiraWebhook
-Webhook to integrate jira and habitica issues and tasks
+A simple webhook to integrate issues and tasks between Jira and Habitica